Title: Army Colonel, World War I, World War II; police inspector

 Plot Location: Section F, Range 1, Lot 2

 Frank married Jeannette Robinson in August, 1921 and their daughter Jeanne Wallace was born in March 1923.
-The marriage did not last, however, and Jeanne was raised by her mother in her maternal grandparents’ household, visiting her father occasionally.
+Unfortunately, the marriage did not last, so Frank went back to what he knew, serving in uniform.

 Support the Friends of Mount Moriah

 Help us in our mission to restore and maintain the beautiful Mount Moriah Cemetery by donating to our cause or volunteering at one of our clean-up events.